microflows/mfNode-ts/readme.md

 ## Getting Start
 ### What is a remote module?

 Remote module means you can dynamically load and run it from a remote URL for the Browser or Node.js.
-Update project or hotload plugins without redeploying.
+So you can update project-code or hotload plugins without redeploying.

 Details in [nodeVM](https://github.com/microflows/nodeVM) MF's official runtime of remote module